 Return of Aboriginal artefacts

 Thousands of aboriginal artefacts are in the hands of private collectors, museums and institutions.
-They were legally purchased, given as a gift or brazenly stolen.
+They were legally purchased, given as a gift, or brazenly stolen from camps or after fights.
 Many Aboriginal people want to have them returned.

-Sacred or secret Aboriginal artefacs include paintings, stone tjuringas, wooden artefacts such as men’s dance boards, bullroarers, shields, paddles, pubic covers, funeral poles and boomerangs.
-Some of these have been used ritually as recently as the 1970s .
+Sacred or secret Aboriginal artefacts include paintings, stone tjuringas, wooden artefacts such as men's dance boards, bullroarers, shields, paddles, pubic covers, funeral poles and boomerangs.
+Aboriginal people often embedded cultural knowledge in their designs.
+Some artefacts have been used ritually as recently as the 1970s.
 Ceremonial trees are the largest sacred objects.